-SOOR has an audit committee which comprises three non-executive board members including one independent member.
+OOR has an audit committee which comprises of two non-executive board members and one independent member.
 The committee enjoys an absolute independence.
 It includes one member holding academic qualifications and practical expertise on accounting and financial fields.
 The board has determined AC's tenure and operation method.
 Moreover, it's powers and responsibilities specified in the committee charter approved by the board.
-The committee held ten meetings in 2021 where it discussed multiple subject matters within its powers and assignments.
+The committee held eleven meetings in 2022 where it discussed multiple subject matters within its powers and assignments.
 It further met periodically with SOOR's external and internal auditors.